Which jobs?

 Grantham College

 - Grantham College offers a Day Break service with leisure activities to help students to build confidence and improve social skills, learn and develop independent living skills, make new friends and much more, as they put it.
 Lisa would be happy to talk about the possibilities: 01476 404394, lsmith@grantham.ac.uk.
 The college is proud of its purpose built Learning Development Centre.
-Lisa is also the SEN Co-ordinator for the college so she is the one to contact for any questions relating to SEN. updated
+Lisa may still be the SEN Co-ordinator for the college so she could be the one to contact for any questions relating to SEN.

 Experiences